lorossi/saint-of-the-day/README.md

 This is still a big work in progress, and I hope to be able to solve these issues soon.
 Meanwhile, you can follow the [Telegram Channel](https://t.me/santinoquotidiano) to keep up with the latest posts.

+**Update**: this issue might be fixed.
+The script needed to logout, delete the settings and try again logging in for this to work.

 ### 3. Telegram Posting

 Telegram, unlike Instagram, is very developer-friendly.